aditirai-ux/vehicle-builder/README.md

 ## Description

-This application is a vehicle builder that takes user input on different vehicle types, such as Cars, Trucks and Motorbikes.
-It takes in (and displays) different vehicle attributes such as make, model, year of manufacture, weight, wheel dimensions & brand, and towing capacity, to name a few.
+This application is a vehicle builder that uses the npm inquirer package to take user input and allow user interaction with data.
+The data taken in (and displayed) is of different vehicle attributes such as make, model, year of manufacture, weight, wheel dimensions & brand, and towing capacity, for Cars, Trucks and Motorbikes.

 ## Table of Contents